ibnlanre/portal/README.md

 console.log(street); // "123 Main St"
 ```

+#### Updating Nested Stores

-Updating a nested store is similar to updating a regular store.
-You can use the `$set` method to change the value of a nested store. **Note** that since a nested store shares the same state across all levels of the object hierarchy, updating a nested store will also update the parent store.
-This behavior is intentional and allows you to work with state at any level of the object hierarchy as if it were a regular store.
+Updating the state of a nested store works the same way as updating a regular store.
+You can use the $set method to change the value of a nested store.
+Since all levels in the hierarchy share the same underlying state, updates made to a nested store will propagate to the parent store.

+This behavior is by design, allowing you to work with any part of the state seamlessly.

 ```typescript
 const { street } = store.location.address;